usernob/base46/README.md

 ## Contribute

-- Send PR in the https://github.com/NvChad/base46/tree/v2.0/lua/base46/themes
+- Send PR in the https://github.com/NvChad/base46/tree/v2.5/lua/base46/themes

 ### Testing your theme

-- Just place your theme file in `custom/themes` folder
+- Just place your theme file in your `/lua/themes` folder
 - And select the theme with theme switcher or change in chadrc

 ## Tips